 Financial resources and stability are one of the main concerns of an individual when entering or in the midst of a divorce proceeding.
 Therefore, understanding the different forms of alimony and the rules regarding the awards of the same is critical to your financial stability during your divorce and in your life outside of your spouse.
-Therefore, employ the assistance of an experience Pensacola Divorce Attorney to assess your case, explain the resources of alimony, and fight for your rights.
+Therefore, employ the assistance of an experience divorce attorney to assess your case, explain the resources of alimony, and fight for your rights.

 Under Florida Statute 61.08, temporary, bridge the gap, rehabilitative, durational, or permanent alimony or any combination of these forms of alimony may be awarded in a divorce proceeding.
 Therefore, you may be awarded multiple forms of alimony within your single divorce proceeding.
 However, the award type or types of alimony awarded is within the discretion of the court and therefore, is a very subjective procedure focused on a number of different factors for each type of alimony award.
 First step in making an alimony award is to make specific factual findings as to the actual need for alimony, and the respective party’s ability to pay.
 The court will then consider the factors: Standard of living established during the marriage; duration of the marriage; age and health of the parties; financial resources of each spouse; the earning capacities of each spouse; the contributions made to the marriage; responsibilities to the minor children; all sources of income; and any other factor the court finds necessary to promote equity between the parties.
 After weighing these many elements, the court will determine an alimony award that equates with the evidence and provides a fair division, this may include a single form of alimony or any combination.